 Rally History

-The event draws visitors and riders from as far away as Las Vegas, Nevada, Salt Lake City, Utah, Portland, Oregon, and Denver, Colorado.
-It is a favorite, annual rally among Californians who drive or ride to Long Beach from all over the state.
+The event draws visitors and riders from faraway places and is a favorite rally for Californians, who drive or ride to Long Beach from all over the state.

 Dozens of vintage Vespas and Lambrettas, sit parked, lined up near a sidewalk in Long Beach, CA, home of Long Beach Classic Scooter Club's annual Classic Not Plastic Scooter Rally on Memorial Day weekend, photo ©Kate Dana

-Thematic artwork announcing Classic Not Plastic is carefully crafted each year to put a creative spin on existing or culture-familiar icons and logos, such as a modified Londsdale London lion, and Mod colors red, white, and blue.
+Thematic artwork announcing Classic Not Plastic is carefully crafted each year to put a creative spin on existing logos or icons.
+Notable artists contribute their best, and the rally theme is celebrated with commemorative designs.

-Artwork featuring a nod to "Repo Man," the 1984 cult classic movie, designed by Artist and LBCSC member Pete Nicholson show a green graphic with a glowing scooter on a black background for the Long Beach Classic Scooter Club's annual Classic Not Plastic Scooter Rally on Memorial Day weekend, photo © Pete Nicholson used with permission
+A green glowing scooter on a black graphic for the Long Beach Classic Scooter Club's annual Classic Not Plastic Scooter Rally, photo © Pete Nicholson used with permission

-Artwork for 2024 CNP © Peter Nicholson, image used with permission from LBCSC and the artist
+Artwork for 2024 Classic Not Plastic © Peter Nicholson used with permission

 The Weekend

-Classic Not Plastic kicks off on Friday evening with a meet and greet, sometimes with a live band playing or DJs spinning records.
-The energy is almost always festive and celebratory as friends near and far gather to enjoy the next three days.
+Each year, Classic Not Plastic kicks off with a meet-and-greet, often with a live band playing or DJs spinning records.
+The energy is festive as friends near and far gather to enjoy the next three days.

 Brian Superb, of Long Beach Classic Scooter Club, stands wearing a yellow T-shirt and jeans, next to a vintage Lambretta adorned with lights and mirrors, on a street Long Beach, CA, home of Long Beach Classic Scooter Club's annual Classic Not Plastic Scooter Rally on Memorial Day weekend, photo ©Kate Dana

-For years CNP has claimed DiPiazza’s, 5205 Pacific Coast Highway, as its headquarters for the weekend’s events.
-As the night comes alive, the place is filled with rallygoers and resplendent with talk of recent acquisitions, custom modifications, and full restorations, creating a celebratory vibe centered around vintage scooters.
+For years, CNP has claimed DiPiazza’s, 5205 Pacific Coast Highway, as its headquarters for the weekend’s events, creating a celebratory vibe centered around vintage scooters.

 Dozens of vintage Vespas and Lambrettas, sit parked, lined up in front of DiPiazza's pizza place in Long Beach, CA, home of Long Beach Classic Scooter Club's annual Classic Not Plastic Scooter Rally on Memorial Day weekend, photo ©Kate Dana

-On Saturday morning, fans, riders, supporters, and non-riders meet to view the dozens of classic bikes lining the front of DiPiazza’s and Park Plaza Center.
-As guests collect their pre-paid rally packs – swag bags containing stickers, raffle tickets, t-shirts, maps, and other regalia for the weekend – everyone enjoys the opportunity to chat with new and returning sponsors including Cartel Ink, Planet Lambretta, Scooter Mercato, and Scooter Speed.
+On Saturday morning, fans, riders, supporters, and non-riders meet amid dozens of classic bikes lining the front of DiPiazza’s and Park Plaza Center.
+Guests collect their pre-paid rally packs: swag bags containing stickers, raffle tickets, t-shirts, maps, and other regalia for the weekend, with sponsors including Cartel Ink, Planet Lambretta, Scooter Mercato, and Scooter Speed.

 A close up image of a red, vintage Vespa sits parked between two vintage Lambrettas, one featuring Cartel Ink, in a parking lot in Long Beach, CA, home of Long Beach Classic Scooter Club's annual Classic Not Plastic Scooter Rally on Memorial Day weekend, photo ©Kate Dana

-The ride typically leaves around noon, as over a hundred scooters take to the streets, covering ground from Long Beach to Redondo Beach, Palos Verdes Estates, and Rancho Palos Verdes, before returning inland near San Pedro.
-Stops along the way include Vista points, gas stations, the Port of Los Angeles, and, eventually, back to DiPiazza’s.
+Around noon, over a hundred scooters take to the streets, covering ground from Long Beach to Redondo Beach, Palos Verdes Estates, and Rancho Palos Verdes, before returning inland near San Pedro.

 Kate Dana stands with her arms stretched wide, wearing a patch-covered jacket, across the street from dozens of vintage Vespas and Lambrettas, lined up overlooking the ocean near Long Beach, CA, home of Long Beach Classic Scooter Club's annual Classic Not Plastic Scooter Rally on Memorial Day weekend, photo ©Kate Dana

-Though it’s often not revealed until days before who will play, bands from previous years of Classic Not Plastic – including 16 Again, Kingston Beat All-Stars, and The Luxuries – have brought the house down.
+Bands from previous years of Classic Not Plastic include 16 Again, Kingston Beat All-Stars, and The Luxuries.

 Colorful, red, yellow, and blue artwork featuring a microphone in a hand drawn comic-book style announcing The Luxuries and Wham Bam Band at DiPiazza's, designed by Artist and LBCSC member Pete Nicholson for the Long Beach Classic Scooter Club's annual Classic Not Plastic Scooter Rally on Memorial Day weekend, photo © Pete Nicholson used with permission

-Band flyer from 2022 CNP © Peter Nicholson, image used with permission from LBCSC and the artist
+Band flyer from 2022 CNP, photo © Peter Nicholson used with permission

-For those attendees who don’t need to leave right away, Classic Not Plastic continues on Sunday afternoon with a Poker Run.
-As part of this fun-filled activity, riders stop by dive bars, cafés, and other notable Long Beach locations, collecting cards and competing to build the best poker hand.
+On Sunday, Classic Not Plastic continues with a Poker Run, where riders stop by dive bars, cafés, and other notable Long Beach locations, collecting cards and competing to build the best poker hand.

 By Sunday evening, Classic Not Plastic rallygoers are on their way home, and locals are settling back into life, everyone with another incredible year under their vintage belts.